edgeandnode/gateway/README.md

 - [tap-escrow-manager](https://github.com/edgeandnode/tap-escrow-manager):
   maintains escrow balances for the TAP sender.
 This service requires data exported by the gateway into the "indexer requests" topic to calculate the value of outstanding receipts to each indexer.
+  For horizon compatibility, collection IDs are converted to addresses in the exported data.

 The gateway operator is also expected to manage at least 2 wallets:

 - sender: requires ETH for transaction gas and GRT to allocate into TAP escrow balances for paying indexers
-- authorized signer: used by the gateway and tap-aggregator to sign receipts and RAVs
+- authorized signer: used by the gateway and tap-aggregator to sign v2 receipts and RAVs

 ## operational notes